Christie mocks ‘loser’ Trump for taking secret papers ‘on summer vacation’

 Christie mocks ‘loser’ Trump for taking secret papers ‘on summer vacation’ and accuses him of ‘vanity run amok’

-Former governor surgically attacks Trump at second presidential campaign town hall
+Ex-governor surgically attacks former ally as a ‘three-time loser’ at second presidential campaign town hall

-Chris Christie was in peak form Monday evening as he laid into former President Donald Trump in his second town hall-style appearance as a presidential candidate.
+Chris Christie was in peak form on Monday evening as he laid into former President Donald Trump in his second town hall-style appearance as a presidential candidate.

 The governor’s performance on CNN was in many ways a repeat of his initial launch event at St Anselm College in New Hampshire a week earlier.
 But the governor fine-tuned his attacks over the days ahead of his first cable news spot, and came out swinging against the Republican frontrunner.